topal-team/rockmate/solvers/HILP_gurobi.md

 * In a given phase, a node is computed with only one option, and only one phantom is in memory (THERE IS PROBABLY A PROOF THAT THIS IS OPTIMAL?
-If you keep two options, you can just forget the one that is most expensive to compute...)
+If you keep two options, you can just forget the one that is most expensive to compute...
+Not clear, but nvm.)
 * Node $t$ is executed in phase $t$
 * Loss node is executed only once